MANUSCRIPT PREPARATION

 Contributors who do not meet all 4 of the criteria for authorship and, thus, cannot be listed as authors should be noted here.

-Authors must disclose the use of generative AI and AI-assisted technologies in the writing process by adding a statement in Acknowledgement section
+Authors must disclose the use of generative AI and AI-assisted technologies in the writing process by adding a statement in the Acknowledgement section.

 Examples: